Madeeha923/Tyre-Image-Classifier/README.md

 The transfer learning model achieved a much higher validation accuracy, peaking above 92%.

 Early stopping successfully identified that the model's best performance was at Epoch 4 and stopped the training at Epoch 7, preventing the model from degrading due to overfitting.
+# Conclusion
+This project effectively demonstrates the power of transfer learning.
+The pre-trained ResNet-50 model yielded a more accurate and stable result, in stark contrast to the simple CNN, showcasing a clear advantage for leveraging established architectures in image classification.